timpending/comp-sci-curriculum/Unit-2/04-sorting-intro.md

 ### Insertion Sort

-Insertion sort works by taking your array and incrementally sorting the values on the left hand side.
-More precisely:
+[Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) works by taking your array and incrementally sorting the values on the left hand side.

+**Pseudo code**

 1. Compare the second element in the array to the first.
 If the second is less than the first, swap them.
-2. Take the third element in the array, and compare it to the previous elements, inserting before the first element it's greater than (or inserting it at the front, if it's smaller than everything to the left of it).
+2. Take the third element in the array, and compare it to the previous elements, inserting before the first element if it's greater than (or inserting it at the front, if it's smaller than everything to the left of it).
 3. Repeat step 2 for every subsequent element in the array.

 ![selection sort](./sort-gifs/insertionsort.gif)